gauravmeee/My_md_Notes/👨‍🚒📚 CS Exam/📕 OOPS/▶️✔️ Tutorial_OOPS (Harry).md

 Function overloading and operator overloading are considered part of OOP as they enable polymorphism, enhance code readability, and allow user-defined types to interact naturally with operators and functions.
 While they can exist independently, their integration within classes and objects is fundamental to the principles of Object-Oriented Programming.

 **Function overloading vs Operator Overloading**
-- operator overloading **cannot be done independently** without using classes or structs because it's meant to define custom behavior for operators when applied to user-defined types (like classes or structs).
+- ==operator overloading **cannot be done independently** without using classes== ⭐ or structs because ==it's meant to define custom behavior for operators when applied to user-defined data types== (like classes or structs).
 It can't be used with fundamental types or independently of user-defined types.
-- However, **function overloading** is different.
-Function overloading **can be done independently** of classes.
-You can overload functions with different parameter types or numbers, even if they don't belong to any class.
+- However, **function overloading** is different. ==Function overloading **can be done independently** of classes.== You can overload functions with different parameter types or numbers, even if they don't belong to any class.
 # [Operator Overloading in C++ Programming | C++ Programming for Beginners](https://youtu.be/BO2KagRMS3M)

 Let take the example of `+` Operator